John Cale live at The Roundhouse, London - 1971-01-17

 Church of Anthrax

 Cale teams up with avantgarde composer Terry Riley.
-Result: the Church of Anthrax album.
-All tracks are instumentals, except The Soul Of Patrick Lee, which has a vocal by Adam Miller.
+Result: the Church of Anthrax album, which is released in February.
+All tracks are instrumentals, except The Soul Of Patrick Lee, featuring a vocal by Adam Miller.
+Cale wanted Sterling Morrison to play guitar on the album, but he was unavailable at the time.

 "Anthrax was three days in the studio with Terry Riley.
 John McClure was head of Columbia Masterworks at the time, and he wanted to expand the classical music line.
 It was not doing as well as rock and he wanted to get in on the action.
 We had Bobby Colomby from Blood, Sweat and Tears and Bobby Gregg from Dylan and the Hawks on drums.
 Adam Miller, who sang on 'Patrick Lee', was a friend of mine, a songwriter who worked mostly on commercials.

-The album cover contains a text by John Cale: Caricature.
+The album cover contains a short text by John Cale: Caricature.

 Mike Heron's Smiling Men With Bad Reputations